wiredferret/CallbackWomen/index.md

-## Note
+## Note {#underrepresented}

-`Women` encompasses all women, including cis and transgender.
+CallbackWomen is about every person whose gender is underrepresented in tech. `Women` encompasses all women, including transgender women and cis women. `Gender non-binary` encompasses people who are genderqueer, gender non-conforming, and many others [^1]. `Transgender men` are men.

-`Gender non-binary` encompasses people who are genderqueer, gender non-conforming, and others [^1]. **CallbackWomen is absolutely intended to promote  gender non-binary speakers.** Being non-consensually positioned in a context called `*Women` implictly misgenders that person.
-The project's policy is to promote talks of gender non-binary people *who have given personal consent* to doing that.
+Being non-consensually positioned in a context called `*Women` implictly misgenders a gender non-binary person or a trans man.
+CallbackWomen enthusiastically promotes the work of speakers who are gender non-binary and speakers who are trans men, *if the speaker has given personal consent to*.

 [^1]: More info: http://itspronouncedmetrosexual.com/2013/01/a-comprehensive-list-of-lgbtq-term-definitions/